stoutlabs/stoutlabs-gatsbysite/README.md

 ### To-Do(s):

-- Need to prevent the main site from scrolling underneath when a "project details" window is opened.
-(It scrolls when hitting the top/bottom boundries.)

 **_Note:_** The code is a bit messy in places...sorry!
 I will probably come back soon to clean up & refactor things a bit.